This life-changing chicken crust pizza is made with ground chicken, parmesan, and spices.

 - ½ cup pizza sauce I use Rao's pizza sauce

 - 4 ounces mozzarella shredded

 - ¼ cup black olives sliced

-- Preheat your oven to 425 degrees F. Line a rimmed baking sheet or pizza pan with heatproof parchment paper.
+- Preheat your oven to 425°F. Line a rimmed baking sheet or pizza pan with heatproof parchment paper.

-- In a medium bowl, mix together the ground chicken, grated Parmesan cheese, spices, and egg.
+- In a medium bowl, mix the ground chicken, grated parmesan, garlic powder, dried oregano, and egg.

 - Bake the crust until firm and the edges are golden brown, 30-40 minutes.
 It should appear visibly dry.
 If there’s still moisture on top, keep baking it.

 - Remove the crust from the oven (keep the oven on) and let it rest in the pan for 5 minutes.

 - Spread the pizza sauce evenly on the baked crust.
 Add the mozzarella, pepperoni, and olives (or your favorite toppings).